Kiroro Hokkaido Skiing Terrain

 Kiroro Sidecountry / Slackcountry

-The real nirvana of Kiroro can be found in some of the sidecountry areas, although this has its pros and cons.
+The real nirvana of Kiroro can be found in some of the sidecountry areas (ie lift-accessed backcountry), although this has its pros and cons.
 The main pro is that mountains of windblown powder often land in the area to skiers’ right of the gondola (now known as Nirvana!) so you may need to pack your snorkel and an oxygen cylinder.
 We’ve had some days of neck deep powder in the Kiroro sidecountry!
 On these deep days you need to ride terrain with some pitch but whilst there are some steep-ish lines at the top of the main slackcountry areas, these are short lived before you get stuck in the gully run-out which seems to go on forever and can be really gnarly early season.
 Considering the frequent deep snow in here, snowboarders are well advised to stay out until they’re sure that some nice skiers have set a track out.
 Another con is that there are lots of powder punters that arrive from Niseko, so nirvana with abundant fresh tracks may be short lived.

 Kiroro Backcountry

 Now that the lift-accessed backcountry (sidecountry or slackcountry) tends to be inundated with powder hounds, if you want fresh Kiroro powder minus the tracked out snow, you’ll need to earn some of your turns.
 On inclement weather days, short skins can get you to some lines that feed back into the resort.
-For fine weather days (which are somewhat rare in the height of winter), you can do long skins up to the spectacular alpine terrain.
+For fine weather days, which are somewhat rare in the height of winter, you can do long skins up to the spectacular alpine terrain.
 Or skiers’ left of the resort takes you to some very tasty steep lines such as Mini AK that terminate near the Kiroro Grand.